KaziRahimu123/EnPlanIt/README.md

 ## Prototype notice

 EnPlanIt is a challenge prototype intended for mission-planning exploration, education, and scenario analysis.
 It is not a certified aerospace engineering or flight-safety system.
 Its outputs should be independently verified before they are used in operational, safety-critical, or mission-critical decisions.

 ---

+## License

+This project is licensed under the Apache License 2.0.
+See [LICENSE](./LICENSE) for details.

+---